goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ##### Why does attention work

 I am almost giddy writing this section because I find it astounding that this question never came to my mind.
-Why the heck does attention even work, we all know it works.
+Why does attention even work, we all know it works.
 But why?

 Even before I begin I NEED to mention all these amazing blogs that helped me build an intuition behind the idea